HornPenguin/Booklet/README.md

 * **Windows**

   ```
-  Booklet.exe
-  Booklet_Windows.zip
+  booklet.exe # console program
+  bbokletw.exe # GUI program
   ```

 * **Linux**
   ```
-  Booklet
-  Booklet.tgz
+  booklet # console program
+  bbokletw # GUI program
   ```
 * OSX

-  No, but you can excute `main.py` with your python environment.
+  No, but you can excute python source code.

-or you can directly execute `main.py` with your python environment.
+or you can directly execute `main.py` or `mainw.py` with your python environment.
 Just check the prerequists in **Dependencies** section.
 It is recommended if there are some errors in the execution files or you are using OSX.
 (I don't have Mac yet.)

-### Manuscript Frame

-1. File selector: Choose original file.
-2. Title, Author(s), Pages, Format: Automatically detect metadata of the selected pdf file.
-They will be remianed in generated signature or booklet file.

-### Output Frame
+### UI

-1. Output directory: Generated file location.
-2. File name: Choose file name of output.
-Initial value is original file.
-3. Leaves: Number of leabes per signature. 'f' suffix means fold support number.
-4. Book Format: Output page size.
-'Default' value remains original size.
-See other ISO dimensions of format in 'Help' -> 'Format' above menu.
-5. Fold: Option for fold signature.
-Pages will be rotated and rearranged for folding.
-(Not supported yet)
-6. Riffling direction: Default is 'right' value. 'left' value is for an traditional asian bookbinding which riffles from right to left.

 <p align="center">
   <img src="images/ui_windows.png">